 Within the College of Music & Media, the School of Communication & Design offers the following academic major programs and academic minor programs at the undergraduate level.
 An academic program is a student's degree and major.
-Each academic program listed in the University Bulletin outlines what courses requirements students need for successful completion of the program.
+Each academic program listed in the University Bulletin outlines what courses and requirements students need for successful completion of the program.

 Academic areas of study in the School of Communication and Design include: